-The Bachelor of Science degree program in Polymer Science and Engineering is designed to meet the requirements set forth by the Engineering Accreditation Commission of ABET.
+The Bachelor of Science degree program in Polymer Science and Engineering is fully accredited by the Engineering Accreditation Commission of ABET.
 Each student completing the degree will demonstrate mastery of the following competencies as established by ABET:

 a.
 Ability to apply knowledge of mathematics, science, and engineering;

 b.
 Ability design and conduct experiments, as well as to analyze and interpret data;